 \section{Introduction}

-The growing prevalence of machine learning algorithms across diverse fields motivates the importance of understanding the underlying mechanisms that drive these algorithms' decision-making processes.
-Within this context, this paper focuses on a specific algorithm: principal component analysis (PCA).
-We aim to understand the downstream implications of this algorithm, centering on identifying undesirable, systematic issues that may emerge with respect to individuals who are impacted by the algorithm's decisions.
-We use the term ``unfairness'' to refer to such an issue, an issue that induces a negative or undesirable impact on an individual or a group of individuals.
+The growing prevalence of machine learning algorithms in various real-world applications makes it important to understand the underlying mechanisms that drive the decision-making processes of these algorithms.
+In this context, our work focuses on a popular algorithm: Principal Component Analysis (PCA).
+Our goal is to understand the downstream effects of this algorithm.
+In doing so, we focus on identifying undesirable, systematic issues that may arise for the individuals affected by the algorithm's decisions.
+We use the term ``unfairness'' to refer to issues that have a negative or undesirable effect on an individual or a group of individuals.

-PCA is a foundational technique for dimensionality reduction which has been widely employed in many domains \citep{pearson1901liii,hotelling1933analysis}.
-PCA extracts key features from datasets by projecting them onto \textit{principal components}, which reduces the dimension while preserving critical information.
-PCA has many downstream applications, and what type of ``unfairness issues'' exist will heavily depend on the exact application.
-Therefore, we focus our work to one common application of recommendation systems.
+PCA is a well-established dimensionality reduction technique widely used in many fields \citep{pearson1901liii,hotelling1933analysis}.
+PCA extracts key features from datasets by projecting them onto \textit{principal components}, thereby reducing the number of dimensions while preserving important information.
+PCA has many downstream applications, and what kind of ``unfairness issues'' exist depends heavily on the exact application.
+Therefore, we focus our work on one common application, namely recommendation systems.

-\paragraph{Recommendation systems and collaborative filtering.} We use the running example of the LastFM music platform, where users listen to music by various artists (we refer to artists as \textit{items}).
-In this context, the goal of a recommendation system is to help users discover artists that they would enjoy listening to.
-Collaborative filtering (CF) is a popular approach for recommendations that relies on using data on user-item preferences for a large number of users and finding patterns within these preferences.
-Dimensionality reduction methods, and PCA in particular, is a commonly used technique for CF (e.g., \cite{goldberg2001eigentaste,kim2005collaborative,nilashi2015multi}).
-This paper focuses on the impact of using PCA for CF, and specifically, we focus on identifying unfairness issues at the \textit{item}-level.
+\paragraph{Recommendation systems and collaborative filtering.} We use the running example of the LastFM music platform, where users listen to music by various artists.
+(We refer to artists as \textit{items}.)
+In this context, the goal of a recommendation system is to help users discover artists they would enjoy listening to.
+Collaborative filtering (CF) is a popular approach for recommendations that relies on using data on user-item preferences to find patterns within these preferences.
+Dimensionality reduction methods, especially PCA, are commonly used for CF (e.g., \cite{goldberg2001eigentaste,kim2005collaborative,nilashi2015multi}).
+In this paper, we focus on the implications of using PCA for CF and, in particular, on identifying unfairness issues at the \textit{item}-level.